jaimederringer/human_behavior_genetics/README.md

 ### Weekly Activities

-Lecture attendance counts as a synchronous weekly activity option.
-You earn 1 point for every lecture session you attend.
-Lecture attendance, of course, cannot be "submitted" late.
-However, every week there will be at least 5 asynchronous options to earn participation points, so if you are not able to attend lecture you are still able to earn your full participation activity points for that week.
+Class attendance counts as a synchronous weekly activity option.
+You earn 1 point for every class session you attend.
+Class attendance, of course, cannot be submitted late.
+However, every week there will be at least 5 asynchronous options to earn weekly points, so if you are not able to attend class you are still able to earn your full activity points for that week.

 Asynchronous weekly activities (such as commenting on a reading, completing an analysis, finding and evaluating scholarly and popular sources) are due by Friday at 5 pm the week they are assigned.
 Weekly activities may be submitted late by the following Monday at 5 pm for a 20% reduction in credit.
 Late activities will not be accepted after Monday at 5 pm unless prior arrangements have been made.